Orders

 The Orders API provides endpoints for creating, finalizing, paying, and managing orders:

-POST /orders/pay – Execute payment for an order.
+Pay for an Order – Execute payment for an order.
 Automatically finalizes if not already sealed.
-Initiates payment with attached method or generates hosted invoice.
+Initiates payment with attached method or generates Zebo Checkout.

 Was this page helpful?